qqq-wisc/amaro-vscode/README.md

 1.  **Rust Toolchain:** You need `cargo` installed to build the language server.
     * Install from [rustup.rs](https://rustup.rs/).
 2.  **Build Step:**
-    * Navigate to the extension folder: `cd marol-lsp`
+    * Navigate to the extension folder: `cd amaro-lsp`
     * Run `cargo build`
-    * The extension will look for the binary at `marol-lsp/target/debug/marol-lsp`.
+    * The extension will look for the binary at `amaro-lsp/target/debug/amaro-lsp`.

 ## Extension Settings